We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • pharmacy discount cards

-Chatting with your doctor about any financial concerns may also be a good idea, as they might have some strategies to help lower costs.
+Talking with your doctor about any financial concerns may also be a good idea, as they might have some strategies to help lower costs.

 There are several options if you’re looking for a more affordable Ozempic alternative.
-But, because the choice hinges heavily on your unique medical needs, you must discuss your goals and concerns with your doctor before changing your current medications.
+But because the choice hinges heavily on your unique medical needs, you must discuss your goals and concerns with your doctor before changing your current medications.

 With that in mind, here are some potential medications to discuss: